erikrikarddaniel/biomakefiles/doc/new_process_step_with_screen_and_git.md

 $ make -j n target
 ```

-9. When `make` is done, find the target that makes the statistics file and make
+9. When `make` is done, in the library makefile (the one you included in the
-   that.
+   Makefile above, i.e. `lib/make/makefile.program_name`) find the target that
+   makes the statistics file and make that.

 ```bash
 $ make program_name.stats.long.tsv